 Information for Students

-There are ten important things you should know:
+There are ten important things you need to know:

 - Your safety and the safety of others is your first responsibility.

-- Students must complete all UMaine and Rogers Farm safety training before participating in any farm activities.
-The safety training program begins with the link to Safety Information on the Rogers Farm homepage.
+- Students must complete all UMaine and greenhouse safety training before undertaking any activities in the facility.
+The safety training program begins with the link to Safety Information on the Roger Clapp Greenhouses and Littlefield Garden homepage.

-- Staff and students must adhere to all Rogers Farm policies and procedures.
-Policies and procedures information can be accessed from the Rogers Farm homepage.
+- Staff and students must adhere to all Roger Clapp Greenhouses policies and procedures.
+Policies and procedures information can be accessed from the Roger Clapp Greenhouses and Littlefield Garden homepage.

 - Maintaining a professional appearance is important to us.
 Please help us keep the place tidy.

-- Farm superintendent, Jake Dyer, wants to hear your thoughts on how to make Rogers Farm a better learning environment for students.
-Please feel free to contact him will questions and comments.
+- Greenhouse superintendent, Brad Libby, wants to hear your thoughts on how to make the greenhouses a better learning environment for students.
+Please feel free to contact him with your comments.

-- Rogers Farm is a busy facility hosting faculty and graduate student research, public educational programs, tours, events, as well undergraduate classes and research.
+- Activities at the greenhouses include faculty and graduate student research, educational programs, tours, and undergraduate education and research.
 Please respect the activities and work of everyone.

-Again, welcome to Rogers Farm.
-The farm staff will do their best to make your experiences great ones.
+Again, welcome to the Roger Clapp Greenhouses.
+The staff will do its best to make your experiences great ones.